lean-dojo/LeanDojo/docs/source/user-guide.rst

 directed acyclic graph (DAG) by importing each other.
 They include not only files from the target repo but also dependencies that are actually used by the target repo.
 Taking `lean-liquid <https://github.com/leanprover-community/lean-liquid>`_ in Lean 3 as an example, it depends on `mathlib <https://github.com/leanprover-community/mathlib>`_ and `Lean's standard library <https://github.com/leanprover-community/lean/tree/master/library>`_.
-The corresponding traced repo include all traced files from lean-liquid, as well as some files from mathlib and Lean's standard library that are actually used by lean-liquid.
+The corresponding traced repo includes all traced files from lean-liquid, as well as some files from mathlib and Lean's standard library that are actually used by lean-liquid.
 After tracing finishes, these files are stored on the disk in the following directories: